Muon in Associative Memory Learning: Training Dynamics and Scaling Laws: Analysis of Noisy Case and Scaling Laws

 \begin{assumption}[Power-decay frequency spectrum] We assume that $\widetilde{p}_i \propto i^{-\beta}$ holds for some constant $\beta > 1$. \end{assumption} This assumption is a standard convention in scaling law theory~\citep{bahri2024explaining,kunstner2025scaling,yan2025larger}, where knowledge frequency is modeled as a power-law decay, a behavior reminiscent of Zipf's law in natural language distributions~\citep{zipf2013psycho,zipf2016human}.
-We consider a proportional regime in which total training time scales as $T \eqsim M^{\beta}$~\citep{kunstner2025scaling,li2025functional}.